QubesOS/qubes-doc/privacy/signal.md

 1. Follow [these instructions][shortcut] to create a desktop shortcut on the Desktop of your Signal AppVM.
    Let's assume the shortcut file you get is `/home/user/Desktop/chrome-bikioccmkafdpakkkcpdbhpfkkhcmohk-Default.desktop`
 2. Copy this shortcut file to the AppVM's TemplateVM - in this case, to `fedora-23`.

+       [user@Signal ~]$ qvm-copy-to-vm fedora-23 /home/user/Desktop/chrome-bikioccmkafdpakkkcpdbhpfkkhcmohk-Default.desktop

-3. You'll also want to copy across an icon for your new shortcut - you can find this at `/home/user/.local/share/icons/hicolor/48x48/apps/chrome-bikioccmkafdpakkkcpdbhpfkkhcmohk-Default.png` Copy this icon to the `fedora-23` TemplateVM.
+3. You'll also want to copy across an icon for your new shortcut - you can find this at `/home/user/.local/share/icons/hicolor/48x48/apps/chrome-bikioccmkafdpakkkcpdbhpfkkhcmohk-Default.png` Copy this icon to the `fedora-23` TemplateVM in the same way as step 2.
 4. Open a terminal in your `fedora-23` TemplateVM and `cd` to `/home/user/QubesIncoming/Signal/`.
    You should find your shortcut and icon files just transferred across from the Signal AppVM.
    Move these files to the following locations: